-Practical Mining LLC estimated the Archimedes Underground Mineral Resource using all drilling and geological data available through October 31, 2022.
-Wood Canada Ltd. estimated and reported open pit Mineral Resources in the inaugural NI 43-101 Technical Report under i-80's ownership of the Ruby Hill Project.
-All work, including drilling, done since the time of the inaugural report has targeted the 426, Ruby Deeps and other underground deposits and does not influence the Open Pit Mineral Resource reported on the October 2021 report.
-The open pit Mineral Resources reported in October 2021 are current and are restated herein.
+Practical Mining LLC estimated the Archimedes Underground mineral resource using all drilling and geological data available through October 31, 2022.
+Wood Canada Ltd. estimated and reported open pit mineral resources in the inaugural NI 43-101 Technical Report under i-80's ownership of the Ruby Hill Project.
+All work, including drilling, done since the time of the inaugural report has targeted the 426, Ruby Deeps and other underground deposits and does not influence the Open Pit mineral resource reported on the October 2021 report.
+The open pit mineral resources reported in October 2021 are current and are restated herein.

-Tonnes Au Ag Au oz Ag oz Deposit (000)(g/t) (g/t) (000)(000)Indicated Mineral Resources 426 899 6.9 8.0 199 22 Ruby Deeps 892 8.3 2.4 237 69 Total Indicated 1,791 7.6 1.6 436 92 Inferred Mineral Resources 426 1,038 6.6 1.2 219 40 Ruby Deeps 3,150 7.6 2.4 769 246 Total Inferred 4.188 7.3 2.1 988 286
+Deposit Tonnes (000) Au (g/t) Ag (g/t) Au oz (000) Ag oz (000)

+Indicated Mineral Resources

+426 899 6.9 0.8 199 22

+Ruby Deeps 892 8.3 2.4 237 69

+Total Indicated 1,791 7.6 1.6 436 92

+Inferred Mineral Resources

+426 1,038 6.6 1.2 219 40

+Ruby Deeps 3,150 7.6 2.4 769 246

+Total Inferred 4,188 7.3 2.1 988 286

-Table 1-1: Archimedes Underground Mineral Resource Statement
+Table 1-1: Summary of Archimedes Underground Mineral Resources at the End of the Fiscal YearEnded December 31, 2024

-- 1. Underground Mineral Resources have been estimated at a gold price of \$2,175 per troy ounce and a silver price of \$27.25 per ounce (Section 19.1). - 2.
-Mineral Resources have been estimated using pressure oxidation gold metallurgical recoveries of 96.8% and 89.5% for the 426 and Ruby Deeps deposits respectively. - 3.
-Pressure oxidation cutoff grades are 5.06 and 5.48 Au g/t (0.148 and 0.160 opt) for the 426 and Ruby Deeps deposits respectively. - 4.
-Detailed input mining, processing, and G&A costs are defined in Section 18.1. - 5.
+1. Underground mineral resources have been estimated at a gold price of \$2,175 per troy ounce and a silver price of \$27.25 per ounce (Section 16.1).

+2. Mineral resources have been estimated using pressure oxidation gold metallurgical recoveries of 96.8% and 89.5% for the 426 and Ruby Deeps deposits respectively.

+3. Pressure oxidation cutoff grades are 5.06 and 5.48 Au g/t (0.148 and 0.160 opt) for the 426 and Ruby Deeps deposits respectively.

+- 4. Detailed input mining, processing, and G&A costs are defined in Section 18.1. - 5.
 Units shown are metric. - 6.
-The contained gold ounces estimates in the Mineral Resource table have not been adjusted for metallurgical recoveries. - 7.
+The contained gold ounces estimates in the mineral resource table have not been adjusted for metallurgical recoveries. - 7.
 Numbers have been rounded as required by reporting guidelines and may result in apparent summation differences. - 8.
-A Mineral Resource is a concentration or occurrence of solid material of economic interest in or on the Earth's crust in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction.
-The location, quantity, grade or quality, continuity and other geological characteristics of a Mineral Resource are known, estimated or interpreted from specific geological evidence and knowledge, including sampling. - 9.
-An Inferred Mineral Resource is that part of a Mineral Resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
+A mineral resource is a concentration or occurrence of solid material of economic interest in or on the Earth's crust in such form, grade or quality and quantity that there are reasonable prospects for eventual economic extraction.
+The location, quantity, grade or quality, continuity and other geological characteristics of a mineral resource are known, estimated or interpreted from specific geological evidence and knowledge, including sampling. - 9.
+An inferred mineral resource is that part of a mineral resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
 Geological evidence is sufficient to imply but not verify geological and grade or quality continuity.
-An Inferred Mineral Resource has a lower level of confidence than that applying to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
-It is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated Mineral Resources with continued exploration. - 10.
-Mineral Resources, which are not Mineral Reserves, do not have demonstrated economic viability.
-The estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, sociopolitical, marketing, or other relevant factors. - 11.
-Mineral Resources have an effective date of December 31, 2024. - 12.
-The reference point for Mineral Resources is in situ.
+An inferred mineral resource has a lower level of confidence than that applying to an indicated mineral resource and must not be converted to a Mineral Reserve.
+It is reasonably expected that the majority of inferred mineral resources could be upgraded to indicated mineral resources with continued exploration. - 10.
+Mineral resources, which are not Mineral Reserves, do not have demonstrated economic viability.
+The estimate of mineral resources may be materially affected by environmental, permitting, legal, title, socio-political, marketing, or other relevant factors. - 11.
+Mineral resources have an effective date of December 31, 2024. - 12.
+The reference point for mineral resources is in situ.